-This only persisted until a decline in the shipping industry, combined with the widespread destruction of the area in the Blitz in World War 2, causing workers to leave the area in search of employment during the mid twentieth century.
+This only persisted until a decline in the shipping industry, combined with the widespread destruction of the area in the Blitz in World War 2, causing workers to leave the site in search of employment during the mid-twentieth century.

 Whereabouts in London is Chinatown?

 Geographically speaking, Chinatown sits right in the middle, north of Leicester Square, West of Charing Cross Road, East of Rupert Street and South of Shaftesbury Avenue.